browniebroke/deezer-python/docs/source/usage.md

 As you can see, it doesn't look like we're making API requests, but under the hood, the client is passed around and makes further API calls as needed.

-You can tell the difference, though: attributes access are using the data from the resource which was already fetched, while calling a method on the resource does extra API requests.
+You might have spotted the difference, though: attributes access are using the data from the resource which was already fetched, while calling a method on the resource does extra API requests.

 #### N+1 API calls